carlisle, cumbria, england

-Carlisle is the regional capital of Cumbria and is full of history.
-It's population around 100,000 people and covers a much larger area including towns such as Brampton, Longtown and surrounding villages such as Dalston, Wetheral, Scotby.
+Carlisle, being the regional capital of Cumbria is full of history.
+It's population is around 100,000 but covers a much larger area including towns such as Brampton, Longtown and surrounding villages such as Dalston, Wetheral, Scotby.
 You may live or be relocating to these villages.
 You may or may not be considering your self storage options!
 Anyway, a bit of interesting facts and history about Carlisle.

 It became an established settlement during the Roman Empire to serve forts on Hadrian's wall.
 Carlisle was an important military stronghold due to its proximity to Scotland.

-Carlisle is the regional capital of Cumbria and is full of history.
-It's population around 100,000 people and covers a much larger area including towns such as Brampton, Longtown and surrounding villages such as Dalston, Wetheral, Scotby.
+Carlisle, being the regional capital of Cumbria is full of history.
+It's population is around 100,000 but covers a much larger area including towns such as Brampton, Longtown and surrounding villages such as Dalston, Wetheral, Scotby.
 You may live or be relocating to these villages.
 You may or may not be considering your self storage options!
 Anyway, a bit of interesting facts and history about Carlisle.

 It became an established settlement during the Roman Empire to serve forts on Hadrian's wall.
 Carlisle was an important military stronghold due to its proximity to Scotland.